-The biggest cause of regret in most of the adult journey is the regret of not living true to oneself.
-Those who are lucky to come to this realization earlier in the journey have the opportunity of a turn-around.
-For many, they may live with this regret until the last breath of their conscious lives.In our life’s journey, we live in a contracted state with limiting beliefs; we walk with “shoes too narrow”, disconnected from heart and trapped in a cycle of defensiveness, shame, fear, guilt, and limiting judgment of self and others.
-Our experience of life is restricted to images and beliefs that we weave in earlier years in our inner landscape to decode the world around us.
-Living true to whom we are, in essence, necessitates that we first learn how these self-imposed constrictions play out in our daily lives.
-In order to liberate ourselves from the tightness and discomfort of “shoes too narrow”, we must first examine the type of material and the form with which these shoes have been designed, and whether these are a good fit for the real YOU.
+The biggest cause of regret in most of the adult journey is the regret of not living true to oneself in earlier years.
+Those who are lucky to come to this realization may have the opportunity of a turn-around.
+For the majority of others, they may live with this regret until the last breath of their conscious lives.In our life’s journey, we live in a contracted state with limiting beliefs; we walk with “shoes too narrow”, disconnected from heart and trapped in a cycle of defensiveness, shame, fear, guilt, and limiting judgment of self and others.
+Our experience of life is restricted to beliefs that we weave in childhood within our inner landscape to decode the world around us.
+Living true to who we are, in essence, necessitates that we first learn how these self-imposed constrictions play out in our daily lives.
+In order to liberate ourselves from the tightness and discomfort of the“shoes too narrow”, we must first examine the type of material and the form with which these shoes have been designed, and whether these are a good fit for the real self.

 How Images and Beliefs Form: